V-Sekai/manuals/decisions/20221019-replicate-sync-100-000-entities.md

 A client is one Godot Engine connection, it can view and change entities.

-There are 100'000 networked entities in a city and we go from position a to position b in a loop in a mover with one or more attached entities (cabins).
+There are 100'000 networked entities in a city and we go from position a to position b in a loop in a mover with one or more attached cabins.

 The state database should be smaller to avoid replication traffic on non-liveliness.